Skip to main content

 Clothing type: Shirts and tunics for children and adults, plus scarves.

-Why shop here: Where Does It Come From earns a positive company ethos mark for being a fairtrade company, and as the name suggests, full traceability of the clothes is the unique selling point of this brand.
+Why shop here: Where Does It Come From is committed to fair trade, working with organisations that have the principles of fair trade at their heart and 50%+ of the company's cotton was double certified fairtrade and organic.
+Full traceability of the clothes is the unique selling point of this brand.
 The label in the clothes has a code which you can use to trace the full supply chain of the product, as far back to the cotton growing in the field.
-It uses organic cotton (and implies that all of its cotton is organic, but doesn’t clearly state this, so some might not).
 It also uses bamboo, peace silk and hemp, and has stopped using plastic buttons.
+The company is a social enterprise and was included in Social Enterprise UK’s roll of honour for 2020.

 View our full Company Profile for Where Does It Come From?